awsdocs/amazon-ec2-user-guide/doc_source/using-regions-availability-zones.md

 ### Opt in to Local Zones<a name="opt-in-local-zone"></a>

 Before you can specify a Local Zone for a resource or service, you must opt in to Local Zones\.

-If you need to opt in to a Local Zone that is in preview \(Boston, Houston, or Miami\), request access by filling in the [AWS Local Zone Signup Form](https://pages.awscloud.com/local-zones-signup-form.html)\.

 **Consideration**
 Some AWS resources might not be available in all Regions\.
 Make sure that you can create the resources that you need in the desired Regions or Local Zones before launching an instance in a specific Local Zone\.